>> write // blaaaags and reflections // biographical timeline

 April: Chris performs in the pit orchestra as drum set player and is involved in Vocal Direction for the Saint Mary's College High School production of The Wiz.

-May: Chris is offered a position at De La Salle High School and decides to hit the reset button on his teaching career.
+May: Chris is offered a position at De La Salle High School in Concord, California and decides to hit the reset button on his teaching career.
 Officially resigns as Director for Campus Ministry and Director of Choral Music at Saint Mary's College High School completing five years of service.